 (3) General Principles

-3.1 Where a student does not engage with the initial stages described in this protocol the member of staff responsible for Student Support Services (or his/her nominee) will inform the Registrar and as a consequence the Registrar may refer the case under Regulation 36 governing student registration, attendance and progress to a Continuation of Registration Committee that may determine temporary or permanent withdrawal and any conditions that may need to be fulfilled if temporary.
+3.1 Where a student does not engage with the initial stages described in this protocol the member of staff responsible for Wellbeing Support Services (or his/her nominee) will inform the Registrar and as a consequence the Registrar may refer the case under Regulation 36 governing student registration, attendance and progress to a Continuation of Registration Committee that may determine temporary or permanent withdrawal and any conditions that may need to be fulfilled if temporary.